No Contact Orders

 Requesting a No Contact Order:

-A No Contact Order (NCO) may be issued after the submission of the No Contact Order Request Form is received by the Office of Community Standards.
+A No Contact Order (NCO) may be issued after a No Contact Order Request Form is received by the Office of Community Standards.
 NCOs may be issued for the following: harassment, threats, physical assault, stalking, domestic violence, dating violence, sexual assault, retaliation or intimidation, or other behavior as outlined in the Student Code of Conduct.

 The form will be reviewed by the Office of Community Standards and a determination will be made regarding the issuance of a No Contact Order.

-The Office of Community Standards is not a confidential resource, and outreach by other offices, such as the campus advocacy services at the Counseling Center or the Office of Title IX and Affirmative Action may occur.
+The Office of Community Standards is not a confidential resource, and outreach by other offices, such as the campus advocacy services at the Counseling Center or the Office of Diversity and Compliance n may occur.

 No Contact Orders and the Campus: